Tejas-H5/Harmonic-Table/README.md

 # Harmonic Table

-A virtual instrument created in unity that is based on the Harmonic Table note layout made for touch screen devices.
+A virtual instrument made for touch screen devices created in unity that is based on the Harmonic Table note layout.

 ![Screenshots of program](/ReadmeFiles/Screenshots.png)